jucyai/Prophetable/README.md

 ## Configuring a model

 Example data and configuration files include in the `data` directory of this project.
+See [here](https://github.com/jucyai/prophetable/blob/master/doc/configurations.md) for a full list of configurations and their descriptions.

 A minimal configuration looks like this: